ZoeMacf/perfect-fit/README.md

 All of the puzzles used in the puzzle exchange possts are ones which are owend by me.

 ## Future Features

+Throughout the development of the project there were many ideas that had which I felt would really boost the impact of the site.

+In the future I would like to implement the following:

+- When a user is viewing their notifications I would like the option to click to send them an email advising that you wish to trade.
+This would be handled through Perfect Fit so as to not reveal email addresses to either user.
+- I would like to look at implementing a forum style page where users can post completed puzzles, discuss puzzle building tips, maybe post videos of puzzles being built.
+- I would like to possibly upgrade the messaging system to an instant message system or add it alongside the current system.
+- And events page where users can discuss meetups for trading puzzles, puzzle building competitions.

 ## Credits